We can only collect personal information

 - for a lawful purpose directly related to QUT's functions and activities.

-- We must not collect information in a way that is unfair or unlawful.
+- in a way that is unfair or unlawful.

-- The collection of information must not intrude unreasonably on the personal affairs of the individuals concerned.
+- without intruding unreasonably on the personal affairs of the individuals concerned.

 When we collect information, we must provide individuals with a privacy notice that tells them:

 - the purpose of collecting the information